visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

 `Custom Plugin <http://visitusers.org/index.php?title=Building_plugins_using_CMake>`_ Files
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-* Location and file name(s): There are separate directories in ``VUSER_HOME`` for *private*, user-specific operator, database and plot plug-ins.
+* Location and file name(s): There are separate directories in ``VUSER_HOME`` for *private*, user-specific operator, database and plot plugins.
 On UNIX/macOS, these are

   * ``VUSER_HOME/<visit-version>/<visit-arch>/plug-ins/operators/``